12 September 1848 and the Swiss Constitution

 Unique political systems existed in the fourteenth century.
 The Eidgenossen were independent cantons and Orte, united and cooperating in a loose confederation despite all their differences.
 This Confederation survived.
 That is not a myth but a fact.

-However, it is a myth that Switzerland was the poverty-stricken country of Europe and derived its right to exist solely from the French king’s lucrative mercenary trade and protection.
+However, it is a myth that Switzerland was a poverty-stricken country in Europe and derived its right to exist solely from the French king’s lucrative mercenary trade and protection.

-The vast majority of Switzerland was poor, but the picture is not fundamentally different from England or, for example, the Golden Age in the Netherlands, where grinding poverty prevailed outside the small circle of the well-to-do merchants and citizens.
+The vast majority of Switzerland was poor, but the picture is not fundamentally different from that of England or, for example, the Netherlands during its Golden Age, where grinding poverty prevailed outside the small circle of well-to-do merchants and citizens.

 Anyone visiting villages such as Trogen, Schwyz, Glarus, or Altdorf in Central Switzerland will immediately notice the urban allure and wealth from the 14th to the 18th centuries.
-The same applies, for example, to the cities of Freiburg, Lucerne, Bern, Zurich, Basel, Solothurn, Geneva, St. Gallen, or Stein am Rhein.
+The same applies, for example, to cities such as Freiburg, Lucerne, Bern, Zurich, Basel, Solothurn, Geneva, St. Gallen, or Stein am Rhein.
 Trade, industry, and innovation have always been the hallmarks of the country.

 Free trade always benefits prosperity.
-It was the concept of the Hanseatic League and the trade treaties with, for example, the Kingdom of France until 1798.
+It was the concept of the Hanseatic League and the trade treaties with, for example, the Kingdom of France, which lasted until 1798.
 Economic interdependence has always existed on the European continent; the Romans already traded with German tribes, and the Celts with the Greeks.

 Sovereignty